-Dashes are charming to me, with their elegant herding abilities, and I use them carefully and often, and won’t write a double hyphen when I should write an em dash.
-(WordPress keeps helpfully replacing my double hyphens, or I would show you.)
+Dashes are charming to me, with their elegant herding abilities.
+I use them carefully and often, and won’t write a double hyphen when I should write an em dash.

 The other two compartments held Italic capital X-tildes (X̃) and Y-tildes (Ỹ), which I have never had call to use but which apparently stand for an old statistical mean and a new one.

 There are other numbers that are code to me.
 “10 on 10”, which might be “10 or 10” and on first reading said “IomiD”.
 “Ital cap” is clear now, when before it could have been “Stele crp” or “Stackage”.

 The box felt relieved when it was given to me.
 It relaxed into my hands, after others had looked at it and shaken their heads and left it on its shelf.
 But it kept its history to itself, letting me love it on its present merits.
 I love it even more now, knowing a bit more of its past, imagining it is the twenty-first in a series of boxes that used to sit companionably together on a fitted shelf, or in a cabinet, ready to work, to spell, to indicate pauses and spans, and old things and new ones.

 It misses its companions, but it sits among other small mysterious beloved things, and I think it is happy.